Q&A: Artificial cervical discs w/ Dr. William Tobler

 Mayfield neurosurgeons often treat cervical problems with an anterior cervical discectomy (the removal of the disc) and fusion of the vertebrae above and below the injured disc.
-The word "anterior" means that the surgeon approaches the spine from the front, through the area around the throat.
+The word "anterior" describes the surgeon’s approach to the spine, through the front area of the throat.

 After removing the damaged disc, the empty space is filled with a bone graft (Figure 1).
 The graft is held in place with metal plates and screws.
-New bone cells begin to grow, and after several months, the two vertebrae have fused into a solid piece of bone.
+New bone cells begin to grow, and after several months, the two vertebrae will have fused into one solid piece of bone.

 Q: What about artificial disc replacement?

-A: One of the downsides of spinal fusion is loss of mobility in the neck.
-New on the horizon is the artificial cervical disc, an alternative to fusion that is designed to preserve motion (Figure 2).
-The goal of this new technology is to maintain spinal motion after discectomy and theoretically reduce the risk of adjacent segment disease.
-After a spinal fusion, extra stress is felt on the movable discs above and below the fusion.
-The added stress can over time degenerate the adjacent discs and cause more problems.
-More long-term studies are needed to show if artificial disc replacement truly reduces the risk of adjacent segment disease.
-Early studies suggest that artificial disc replacement is comparable to anterior cervical discectomy and fusion (ACDF) in relieving symptoms caused by disc herniation and nerve compression.
+A: A downside of spinal fusion is lost of mobility in the neck.
+Artificial disc replacement, also called arthroplasty, is an alternative to fusion that is designed to preserve motion (Figure 2).
+Clinicians also theorize that this newer technology can reduce the risk of adjacent segment disease, which can occur when a fusion imposes extra stress on the movable discs above and below the fusion.
+Over time, this added stress can degrade the adjacent discs, causing new problems.
+More long-term studies are needed to prove that artificial disc replacement truly reduces the risk of adjacent segment disease.
+Early studies do suggest that artificial disc replacement is comparable to anterior cervical discectomy and fusion (ACDF) in relieving symptoms caused by disc herniation and nerve compression.

-Q: If my insurance won't pay for artificial disc replacement, what costs would I be responsible for?
+Q: If my insurance won't pay for artificial disc replacement, what out-of-pocket costs could I expect?

-A: Insurance does not pay for everything, even for care that you or your health care provider think you need.
-For this reason we advise all patients to check with your insurance company in advance -- to make sure that both the device and the surgery expenses are covered.
+A: Insurance does not pay for everything.
+It may not pay for care that you or your health care provider think you need.
+For this reason we advise all patients to check with their insurance company in advance -- to make sure that both the device and the surgery expenses are covered.

-At Mayfield, we ask patients to sign an Advance Beneficiary Notice of Noncoverage (ABN) stating that they will pay for any expenses not covered by insurance.
-The potential out-of-pocket costs for a cervical artificial disc surgery varies depending on the hospital.
-Costs can range from $12,000 (outpatient) to $40,000 (inpatient).
-The artificial disc device itself costs about $4,500.
+If your insurance denies coverage of the artificial disc surgery, we will ask you to sign an Advance Beneficiary Notice of Non-coverage (ABN) stating that you will pay for any expenses not covered by insurance.
+The potential out-of-pocket costs for a cervical artificial disc surgery vary depending on the facility (outpatient surgery center or hospital).
+Our financial counselors can advise you on estimated costs.

 The information in this Q&A is not intended to be a substitute for professional medical advice, nor is it intended to serve as medical diagnosis or treatment.
 The information is presented for the sole purpose of disseminating health information.
 It is not intended and must not be taken to be the provision or practice of medical, nursing, or professional health care advice or services in any jurisdiction.
 Always seek the advice of your physician or other qualified health provider if you have questions regarding a medical condition, and always seek the advice of your physician or provider before starting any new treatment.
 The information about drugs contained in this Q&A is general in nature and is intended for use as an educational aid.
 It does not cover all possible uses, actions, precautions, side effects, or interactions of these medicines.
 As such, the information is not intended to serve as medical advice for individual problems or for making an evaluation as to the risks and benefits of taking a particular drug.